oniaz/oniaz/README.md

 # Hello, I'm Omnia!

-A Software Developer with a passion for creating efficient and innovative solutions.
+A Software Developer with a passion for creating efficient and innovative solutions

 #### ⚙️ Technologies & Tools I Know: